Miss Veedol: The American NurseMiss Veedol was subsequently sold and eventually ended up owned by a group including Dr. Leon Martocci-Pisculli (usually referred to as Pisculli), who recruited pilot William Ulbrich and copilot Gladys Bramhall Wilner (13 August 1910 – 3 July 2009) for a record New York City to Rome flight. Plans included a flyover of Florence, Italy, where Wilner, a licensed pilot, nurse and experienced parachute jumper, was to parachute to the ground in honor of Florence Nightingale.

 Carrying fuel for a 32-hour flight, The American Nurse took off from Floyd Bennett Field at 6:16 am EST on 13 September 1932.
 Clyde Pangborn was present to see his former aircraft depart.
 The weather in the North Atlantic was reported to be ideal for the flight.
 Ulbrich took the "southern" route across the North Atlantic and planned to make landfall in the vicinity of Cape Finisterre, Spain.
 He estimated that the 6884 km flight should take 25 to 26 hours.
 The aircraft was subsequently sighted over Cape Cod, Massachusetts, then by the American Oil Co. tanker Winnebago in mid-Atlantic at 5:50 pm EST and lastly by the liner SS France 640 km from its intended landfall in Europe.
 No further trace of The American Nurse and its crew was ever found.

-Reports that the aircraft had been sighted over Sardinia could not be confirmed, nor did a search of the central Italian mountains reveal any sign of it.
+Reports that the aircraft had been sighted over Sardinia could not be confirmed, nor did a search of the central Italian mountains find anything.